richardreiter/melo-merch/README.md

 - __Cart Page__

   - The Cart Page features all the products which are currently in the cart, their images, names, sizes, sku, price, quantity, subtotal, cart total, delivery charge, grand total.
-  - Users are able to click on the input box's -/+ buttons to change the number of a certain product and also update/remove them from their cart if they wish to.
+  - Users are able to click on the input box's -/+ buttons to change the quantity of a certain product in their cart, and they can also update/remove them from their cart if they wish to.
-  - Shoppers can click on the Secure Checkout button to head to the Checkout Page.
+  - Shoppers can click on the "Secure Checkout" button to head to the Checkout Page.

 ![Cart Page](media/docs/mm-cart-page.png)